 You can use a resource like MailChimp's Email Marketing Benchmarks to get a feel for what the average open and click rates are for emails in your industry, but keep in mind that these benchmarks don't differentiate the different types of marketing emails.
 Instead, closely monitor your emails to get a better understanding of what seems to work (and what doesn't).
 Then, tweak and adjust your emails for maximum success from there!

 Want more help?
-Download our free eBook, “Introduction to Email Marketing” below.
+Download our free guide on B2B Email Marketing below.

 Posted by Laura Sheptoski Laura is a detail-oriented consultant and project manager, with a background in public relations, social media engagement, and client content creation.
 Prior to her time at Weidert Group, Laura managed PR for an industrial services company, and maintains a strong focus on earned media within our inbound marketing programs.